 The American Heart Association recommends 150 minutes per week of moderate intensity aerobic activity.
 Brisk walking, running, biking, or playing sports can help you reach this goal.

 Even gardening or dancing that get your heart rate up count as moderate exercise.

 What you eat can directly impact your heart health and your blood pressure.
-Fatty foods, sugar-laden foods, and processed foods can increase your risk of hypertension.
+Fatty foods, foods high in sodium, sugar-laden foods, and processed foods can increase your risk of hypertension.
 Focus on a diet that includes vegetables and fruits, whole grains, and lean meats like chicken and fish.